 Treat sexual partners and household members for scabies

-If you develop scabies, your sexual partners and all members of your household will also need to be treated.
+If you have scabies, your sexual partners and all members of your household will also need to be treated.

 Where to get help